 |AMP GM Tropical Strike||Yellow 5, Yellow 6||No animal ingredients.|

 *Taurine is found in most energy drinks.
-It is often suggested that it’s extracted from a bull’s testicle, but it’s actually produced industrially from ethylene oxide and sodium bisulfite.
+It is often suggested that it’s extracted from a bull’s lower parts, but it’s actually produced industrially from ethylene oxide and sodium bisulfite.
 There are no animals harmed in the process.

 As you can see, most Mountain Dew products contain artificial colors.
 Technically, they don’t contain animal ingredients and thus are vegan.